How to have a positive mindset

 How can your child transform their mindset?

-Start by discussing the below table of behaviours with your child.
 Can they think of any examples where someone has displayed a growth mindset?
 You could encourage them further by giving an example yourself.
 Ask them how they could have a positive attitude in a scenario they are likely to be in, such as embracing a new challenge at school.